VGonzalesVGonzales/hiringtask/Scenario_B.md

-## Scenario B: Applicant Who is Outside of the US

 Hi Jane,

 Thank you for your feedback.
 We are sorry to hear that you were ineligible to join our program.
 We will be happy to provide you more clarification.